-With headlines coming fast and furious, many brands have struggled to adapt their strategies to this softness in the market.
+With headlines coming fast and furious, many brands are wondering how to adapt their marketing strategies to this economic uncertainty.

 To win, you need to understand how these economic circumstances impact consumers and advertisers alike and adjust your marketing for the tumultuous times ahead—without risking your brand’s long-term success.

-It’s still unclear which tariffs are here to stay, but Trump has said that a new policy will be revealed on April 2.
-No matter what, we can likely expect higher prices for imported goods—which could have a major impact on American shoppers’ already-stretched budgets.
+No matter what, Americans can likely expect higher prices for imported goods—which could have a major impact on shoppers’ already-stretched budgets.

 Consumers are also expressing increasing frustration with companies’ political affiliations and policies.
 As some businesses have begun to roll back diversity, equity, and inclusion (DEI) programs, audiences have called for boycotts against companies including Target, Amazon, and Nestlé.